highvelocityengineering/katacoda-scenarios/docker101-python/step4.md

 Let's break down this command:

-docker -- Letting the computer know you're talking to the docker application
+docker -- Letting the computer know you're talking to the docker runtime engine.

 run -- telling the docker to start the docker image.